heremaps/here-icons/README.md

-# Icons by HERE Technologies
+# HDS Icon Library

-This is the source repository for the official icon set from HERE Technologies.
+This is the source repository for the official icon set for the HERE Design System

-The icons are designed under the HERE design guidelines.
+The icons are designed under the HDS guidelines.

 At HERE we differentiate between **UI icons** and **Carto icons**.